Hello

 Taowise @ Taotian (Alibaba Group)

-Focusing on research on new paradigm in multi-agent latent space reasoning enhancement and supervised fine-tuning (SFT) methodologies for large language models.
-Meanwhile working on advanced AI applications in e-commerce.
+Focusing on research on new paradigm in multi-agent latent space reasoning/communication enhancement and supervised fine-tuning (SFT) methodologies for LLMs.

 THUNLP @ Tsinghua University

-Deeply involved in the development of the ChatDev project and its related projects, focusing on multi-agent cross-team collaboration capabilities.
+Deeply involved in the development of the ChatDev project and related works, focusing on multi-agent cross-team collaboration.